Gymnastic rings are one of the best pieces of equipment you can own. You can create a ton of workouts from the comfort of your own home.

 Gymnastic rings: Wood, plastic, or metal.

 Wooden rings are usually best for grip as they will absorb moisture.
 Plastic and metal rings repeal sweat/moisture which can make them a bit slippery at times.
 There are ways around this by using chalk, tape, or even pine tar.
 However, chalk and pine tar can get a bit messy.
 Taping your rings works well but in my experience creates more friction and can lead to blisters or your hands ripping.

 They’re usually a little on the light side which makes them great for travel but can also make them feel a little less substantial while in your hands.
 If you really like to feel secure then metal rings would be your best bet.
 However, the extra weight with the metal rings can make them a bit dangerous.
 Because they will be moving around you may have to dodge them like Neo from the matrix in order to avoid getting hit by them.

 If you plan on keeping your rings outdoors then plastic rings will be your best bet as they hold up well under a variety of weather conditions, unlike wooden and metal rings.

 Metal rings are usually your most durable and will last the longest.

-My personal preference is these wooden rings for travel and when working out at an indoor location followed by the ploy carbonate plastic rings which my roommates and I leave up in our backyard.
+My personal preference is these wooden rings for travel and when working out at an indoor location followed by the polycarbonate plastic rings which my roommates and I leave up in our backyard.

-I’m a huge fan of the TRX but if you want to save your self-quit a bit of money I’d opt for a pair of gymnastic rings instead.
-Gymnastic rings will allow you to pretty much do any exercise you could do on the TRX but the TRX will not allow you to perform certain exercises that will take you from the simple to complex movements that you could do on the rings.
+I’m a huge fan of the TRX but if you want to save yourself a bit of money.
+I’d opt for a pair of gymnastic rings instead.
+Gymnastic rings will allow you to pretty much do any exercise you can do on the TRX.

 - A secure beam